 While one mode is likely to be dominant at any given time, all the other modes exist in the brain at some level too.
 It may be possible to maintain the theta state for a period of reflection before sleep and before the day’s activities.

-Very interesting, eh?
-You can see why there is some connection between the physiology of neural activity and meditation.
+We can see why there is some connection between the physiology of neural activity and meditation.
 Other bodily systems change with the brain wave state, too – heart rate, respiration, skin conductivity, and sensitivity to pain are amongst the measurable functions which can be found to alter during meditation.

 Is there a 100% connection between meditation and brain waves?

 It may be that to regard meditation as merely a state of low brain activity misses something that the physiological measures cannot catch.
 Teachers who espouse creative visualization and relaxation as meditation may support their practice with such biometric data – the dreamy quality of theta is attractive, perhaps, while the nothingness of delta seems to preclude awareness altogether.
 But does this comprehensively cover meditation as it has been practiced in such traditional schools as Yoga, Zen, Buddhism, Taoism, and Sufiism?
-Certainly not.
+Well…no!

 Tricky finding language for “beyond brain states”